 In batch plants, distribute the fiber uniformly before injecting asphalt binder and increase mixing time a minimum of 5 seconds.

 B. Mineral Filler.
-Filler may be fed thr a hopper if consistency of flow is achieved.
+Filler may be fed through a hopper if consistency of flow is achieved.
 If a problem in feeding consistency occurs a pneumatic system will be required.
 Feed filler into the weigh hopper or pugmill of a batch plant, or at a point away from the flame on a drum plant.

 443.05 Storage.
 Do not store the SMA at the plant for more than 2 hours.
 Do not exceed a mix temperature of 350 ºF (180 ºC).
 Provide SMA at a minimum of 300 ºF (148 ºC) when it arrives at the paver, unless otherwise approved by the Laboratory.
 If draindown occurs shorten the storage time and increase the fiber dosage.